 While you watch the smoking crater that looms above and walk across thousands of years old dried lava flows, your local guide will be on the lookout for suitable marshmallow roasting opportunities before starting the descent back down.

-Post marshmallow roasting you’ll head back towards Antigua in time for a well deserved afternoon at a traditional Mayan spa.
+Post marshmallow roasting you’ll head back towards Antigua in time for a well deserved optional trip to a traditional Mayan spa.

 You’ll get to take it slowly this morning with an all levels rooftop vinyasa flow yoga class before heading out to make magic happen in the kitchen!